alexwlchan/alexwlchan.net/src/_drafts/cool-to-care.md

 Being detached means you can't get hurt -- but you'll also miss out on so much joy.

 I'm a big fan of being a big fan of things.
-So many of the best things in my life have come from caring deeply, from letting myself be involved, from finding people who are a big fan of the same things as me.
+So many of the best things in my life have come from caring, from letting myself be involved, from finding people who are a big fan of the same things as me.
-If I pretended not to care, I wouldn't have nay of that.
+If I pretended not to care, I wouldn't have any of that.

 Caring -- deeply, foolishly, vulnerably -- is how I connect with people.
-My friends and I care about this show, and we care about each other, and we care about our joy.
+My friends and I care about this show, we care about each other, and we care about our joy.

 That care and love for each other is what brought us together, and without it we wouldn't be here in this city.
 I know this is a once-in-a-lifetime trip.